debbiesanni/zeal-challenge/README.md

 ## 1. Start the Development Server:

+    Run `npm install` in your terminal to install the package.

+## 1. Start the Development Server:

     Run `npm run dev` in your terminal to start the development server.

 ## 2. Open the Application:`